labring/sealos/docs/4.0/docs/design/image-cri-shim.md

 In addition, the configuration file contains a registries list for defining other image repositories and their authentication credentials.
 In this example, there is one additional repository:
 - address: The repository address is http://172.18.1.38:5000.
 - auth: Authentication credentials for accessing the repository.
 In this example, the username is 'admin' and the password is 'passw0rd'.
 This configuration file provides the necessary information for image-cri-shim to correctly communicate with kubelet and the container runtime (such as containerd), as well as access and manage the image repository.

+Note: image-cri-shim is compatible with both CRI API v1alpha2 and v1 simultaneously.

 ### Service Management